20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

-Cue the groans and glazed-over stares.
-Teens don’t want a history lesson on your golden years—they’re too busy writing their own stories.
-Keep your tales of dial-up internet and mix tapes to yourself unless they ask.
-(Spoiler: they won’t.)
+They’re obviously not interested in hearing about all the grand things that happened back in your day.
+They’re too busy fighting their own battles.
+Please keep your tales of dial-up internet and mix tapes to yourself unless they ask.
+(Spoiler: They probably won’t.)

 “That’s not real music.”